 The Board believes that it functions independently of management and reviews its procedures on an ongoing basis to ensure that it is functioning independently of management.
-The Board meets without management present, as circumstances require.
+The Board meets without management present, on a regular basis.
 When conflicts arise, interested parties are precluded from voting on matters in which they may have an interest.
 In light of the suggestions contained in NP 58-201, the Board convenes meetings, as deemed necessary, of the independent directors, at which non-independent directors and members of management are not in attendance.
 The Board discharges its responsibilities directly and through the committees of the Board:

-- the Audit Committee, comprised of three independent Board members; - the Corporate Governance and Nominating Committee (the "CG&N Committee"), comprised of three independent Board members; - the Compensation Committee, comprised of three Board members two of whom are independent; and - the Sustainable Development Committee, comprised of three Board members two of whom are independent.
+• the Audit Committee, comprised of three independent Board members;

+- the Corporate Governance and Nominating Committee (the "CG&N Committee"), comprised of three independent Board members; - the Compensation Committee, comprised of three Board members two of whom are independent; and - the Sustainable Development Committee, comprised of three Board members two of whom are independent.

 Each committee of the Board operates under a formal charter or mandate which is reviewed, and updated as necessary, on an annual or more frequent basis if necessary.
+A copy of each mandate can be found on the Corporation's website at www.o3mining.com.
 In fulfilling its responsibilities, the Board delegates day-to-day authority to management of the Corporation, while reserving the ability to review management decisions and exercise final judgement on any matter.
 In accordance with applicable legal requirements and historical practice, all matters of a material nature are presented by management to the Board for approval.

-The Board is currently comprised of eight directors, 75% of which are independent, effective as of the date of this Circular.
+The Board is currently comprised of nine directors, 77% of which are independent, effective as of the date of this Circular.
 NI 58-101 defines an "independent director" as a director who has no direct or indirect "material relationship" with the issuer.
 A "material relationship" is as a relationship which could be, in the view of the board of directors of a company, reasonably expected to interfere with the exercise of a member's independent judgment.
-Each of Bernardo Alvarez Calderon, Patrick Anderson, Murray John, Keith McKay, Amy Satov and Elijah Tyshynski are considered to be independent within the meaning of NI 58-101.
+Each of Bernardo Alvarez Calderon, Patrick Anderson, Mélissa Desrochers, Murray John, Keith McKay, Amy Satov and Elijah Tyshynski are considered to be independent within the meaning of NI 58-101.
 José Vizquerra Benavides and John Burzynski are not independent as they are officers of the Corporation and/or officers of the parent of the Corporation within the last three years.